Jaysmito101/ScreenCat/README.md

 ## How to use?

-Just download the binary from the Releases
+Download the repository as zip.
+Go to the src folder.

+    javac Main.java

+Ten run the run_back.bat